 - CPA Global on its acquisition of Innography, Inc.

-- Enphase Energy, Inc., a global energy technology company providing home energy solutions, in its acquisition of the microinverter business of Sunpower, in exchange for $25 million in cash and 7.5 million shares of Enphase common stock.
+- Enphase Energy Inc. (Nasdaq: ENPH), a global energy technology company providing home energy solutions, in its acquisition of the microinverter business of Sunpower, in exchange for cash and Enphase common stock.

 - WorldStrides International, LLC, a Carlyle Group portfolio company, on its acquisition of CBL International.